-Tuition, textbooks, groceries, laundry, transportation – the list of college expenses can sometimes seem longer than the Great Wall of China.
-It’s easy for students managing money on their own for the first time to become overwhelmed by the responsibility of it all, or worse yet, to overspend.
-Creating a solid college student budget can help keep the stress, and your finances, in check.
+Tuition, textbooks, groceries, laundry, transportation – college expenses can add up fast.
+If you’re managing money on your own for the first time, it’s easy to become overwhelmed by the responsibility of it all.
+A solid college student budget can help keep the stress, and your finances, in check.

-Even though it’s another task to add to your to-do list, budgeting can actually help reduce the stress that 7 out of 10 students feel about their personal finances.
-When you have a firm grasp on your monthly income and expenses, you can feel confident that you won’t run out of money before the end of the school year.
+When you have a firm grasp on your monthly income and expenses, you can feel more confident that you won’t run out of money before the end of the school year.

-Budgeting also can help you avoid the financial pitfalls of credit card debt and save for things like an amazing spring break trip or unexpected car repair.
-Plus, it’s easier to avoid emotional impulse purchases, like last-minute concert tickets, when you can see whether they will leave you unable to pay for an important expense.
+Budgeting can help you avoid the financial pitfalls of credit card debt and save for things like an unexpected car repair.
+Plus, it’s easier to avoid impulse purchases, like last-minute concert tickets, when you can see whether they will leave you unable to pay for an important expense.

 Developing a budget (and sticking to it) doesn’t need to be a complicated, time-consuming process.
 You can get the job done with a simple three-part formula: